 However, national property management is a good option for many.
 Federally based agencies with more significant economies of scale can afford to invest in clever solutions and technologies that help them provide faster services and still connect with local expertise.

 Pros and cons of using a national property manager

-They also often have platforms dedicated to identifying trends and data at their disposal to grab market insights.
+National agencies have programs dedicated to identifying trends and data at their fingertips to grab market insights.

 So, should you use a local or national property manager?

-- Use a national property manager if you’re trying to save on costs.
-Since local agents tend to charge quite a bit more, getting a national property manager with a more reasonable price is a good option.
+- Use a national property manager if you need to save on costs.
+As local agents usually charge more in management fees, using a national property manager with a lower price is a good option.